kimcheese33/final_project/README.md

 ### Step 3: Data Exploration

 In order to get a better idea of which features to include in our model, we first did a quick data exploration exercise.
 Due to the nature of our data and what we are hoping to achieve, we knew that we would be doing a linear regression.
 This means that we need to take a look at each variable and the relationship it has with Homeless_Count, our dependent variable.
-To do this, we used the Seaborn's pairplot to visualize the relationship.
+To do this, we used Seaborn's pairplot to visualize the relationship.
 After looking at each variable, we can see that they all have a fairly weak relationship with Homeless_Count.
 However, it looks like TOTAL_EXPENDITURE and TOTAL_REVENUE have the best relationship.
 In Step 5, we will discuss how we came to our final model.

 <img src="https://github.com/kimcheese33/final_project/blob/horany/segment_3/Images/seaborn1.png"/>